Coding guidelines

 - We use slots and props for content composition.

-- Props should be used to fill default slots content
+- Props should be used to fulfil most common use case

-- Slots are meant for markup replacement.
+- Slots are also meant to be used for markup replacement.
 In other words every default markup should be replacable with slots.

 - One slot is usually a single BEM element.